March 2, 2025

 - What Happens in the Data Layer?

-- But wait, there’s more!
-Start a timer trigger after a click
+- Start a timer trigger after a click

 What is a Timer Trigger in Google Tag Manager?

-Timer Trigger is a type of trigger which fires after a certain duration of time has passed on the web page.
+Timer Trigger is a type of trigger that fires after a certain duration of time has passed on the web page.

-The most common uses for the timer trigger seem to be either to send an event to Google Analytics after X seconds (to lower the Bounce) or to defer a tag from firing until some asynchronous request has completed with certainty.
+The most common uses for the timer trigger are sending an event to Google Analytics after X seconds or deferring a tag from firing until you can be more confident that an asynchronous request has occurred.
 But don’t limit yourself!

 Create a Timer Trigger within Google Tag Manager

-To get started, you will need to have a Google Tag Manager account and permissions to edit your website’s GTM container.
+To get started, you must have a Google Tag Manager account and the necessary permissions to edit your website’s GTM container.
 Go to Triggers > New > Trigger Configuration > Timer and enter the following settings.

-- Event Name: This lets you customize the event name that GTM pushes to dataLayer.
-It’s most useful in the case when you want to fire multiple timers on the same page.
+- Event Name: This lets you customize the event name that GTM pushes to the dataLayer.
+It’s most helpful when you want to fire multiple timers on the same page.

-- Limit: This option lets you choose how many times the trigger fires before it is stopped.
+- Limit: This option lets you choose how many times the trigger fires before it should stop.

-- Also, you should delimit the timer to only fire on specific pages by using the Enable When option.
-You’ll need to provide some condition that is already present when Google Tag Manager is first loaded, such as Page Path equals /home-page/, or something similar.
-In my blog, I will use the timer on all pages, thus Enable When condition is Page Path contains / (because the Page Path variable will always contain at least one slash)
+- Also, it would be best to delimit the timer to only fire on specific pages using the Enable When option.
+You’ll need to provide some conditions already present when Google Tag Manager is first loaded, such as Page Path equals /home-page/ or something similar.
+In my blog, I will use the timer on all pages, thus the Enable When condition is Page Path contains / (because the Page Path variable will always contain at least one slash)

-- Last, you can decide whether you want to fire a tag either on all timers, or only particular ones.
+- Last, you can decide whether to fire a tag on all timers or only particular ones.
 I used All timers.

 A sample timer trigger could look like this (fires once after 10 seconds on all pages):